 South Korea is known for having one of the fastest wifi networks in the world, something we all looked forward to.
 Somehow, this hotel for business travelers had one of the slowest wifi networks we had during the past year.
 We almost had the hotel to ourselves, again due to MERS, and still the wifi was crawling.
 If wifi is important to you, look elsewhere.

-Keep Reading: Jeju, South Korea in Photos
+- South Korea: Jeju, South Korea in Photos